 I left my 20 year corporate finance career almost 15 years ago and returned to school.
 Since that time I have dedicated myself to ongoing research to get to the Root of the Root of each one of my clients.
 I’ve now helped to transform thousands of clients from states of illness and imbalance to living healthier and happier lives through my private practice.
 I also regularly give lectures spreading my message.

 As for my educational credentials, I received my Bachelors of Science from the University of Florida, and am a graduate of the Huntington College of Health Sciences, the National Leadership Institute, and the Upledger Institute.
-I’m a Certified Nutritionist and a member of the International Association of Healthcare Practitioners and National Association of Nutrition Professionals.
+I am an Integrative Practitioner and Certified Coach Practitioner.
 I also have certifications and extensive experience in holistic medicinal practices.